TimvanScherpenzeel/spars/README.md

 ### Polyfills

 Contains a fullscreen and pointerlock polyfill that can be used without having to worry about vendor prefixes.

-### Sensors

-Features an ambientLightSensor, geolocationSensor and relativeOrientationSensor (including a sensor fusion fallback based on Cardboard VR).

 ### ThreadPool